pantheon-systems/documentation/source/_docs/site-owner-faq.md

 ### What add-ons are available for my site?

  - [Apache Solr](/docs/solr/) is a system for indexing and searching site content.
-Pantheon provides Apache Solr v3.5 as a service for most plans including the Free site plan.
+Pantheon provides Apache Solr v3.5 as a service for most plans including the Sandbox site plan.
  - [Redis](/docs/redis/) is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.